hashbbg/bbgchallenge4/README.markdown

 The contest starts on 15th March, 5pm GMT, and finishes 15th April, 5pm GMT.

-#### Genre List:
+#### Genre:

+The genre for BBGChallenge4 is:

+# RACING

-The genre will be randomly selected from the list below at the very start of the contest:
+The genre has beeb randomly selected from the list below at the very start of the contest:

 * beat-em-up (a la streets of rage)
 * FPS